TheMorc/Morbot/README.md

 - **--latestvideo** also with these aliases **--latestmorcvideo**, **--morcvideo**, **--lastvideo** and  **--lastvideobymorc** | this command pulls video list from my channel **[Morc](https://youtube.com/riskoautobus)** and sends link of latest video.
 Example: **--latestvideo**

 - **--weather** | this command takes weather of town/village that you can choose.If you dont specify any town then it will be defaulted to Topoľčany(small town near Biskupová, village where Morc lives).Weather is taken from **[OpenWeather Api](https://openweathermap.org/api)** in JSON format deserialzed with Json.NET to send temperature and look outside.
-Example: **--time {town of your choice, ex:Moscow}**
+Example: **--weather {town of your choice, ex:Moscow}**

 - **--time** | pulls time from my pc(one of simplest commands with --bot, i think this command can have use if someone on the other side of world doesnt know where i live and wants to know the time here.)
 Example: **--time**